Physium/wjloh/_posts/2019-02-23-NSX-T-Upgrade-Troubleshoot.md

   <figcaption style="text-align: center;">Low Quality Screen Capture of the CLI Output</figcaption>
 </figure>

-Next, we decided to further trace the source of the exact contains that was eating up the space by doing the following:
+Next, we decided to further trace the source of the exact content that was eating up the space by doing the following:

 1. Run ``du -sh /config_bak/*`` to list the folders within ``/config_bak`` to identify which folder is actually eating up the space.
 2. Repeat this process by adding another level of folder each time till the source has been identified.